Hezb-e Islami Gulbuddin: 2010 Badakhshan massacre

 In August 2010, Hezb-e-Islami Gulbuddin was possibly responsible for the 2010 Badakhshan massacre.

 Alleged ties to North Korea

-According to a document dump in the summer of 2010, a Hezb-e-Islami Gulbuddin member, along with an agent of Osama Bin Laden, allegedly took a trip on November 19, 2005, to North Korea via Iran.
-Here is the exact text of the intelligence report:

 Although a rocket attack reported to have happened in 2007, killing all on board and destroying the vehicle, fit the characteristics of the mentioned North Korean rocket, the report remains unverified.
 No such Dr. Amin has surfaced of late.

 2016 peace deal

 On 22 September 2016, the government of Afghanistan signed a draft peace deal with Hezb-i-Islami.
 According to the draft agreement, Hezb-i-Islami agreed to cease hostilities, cut ties to extremist groups and respect the Afghan Constitution, in exchange for government recognition of the group and support for the removal of United Nations and American sanctions against Hekmatyar, who was also promised an honorary post in the government.

 The agreement was formalised on 29 September with both Afghan President Ashraf Ghani and Hekmatyar who appeared via a video link into the presidential palace, signing the agreement.
 The Afghan government formally requested UN in December 2016 for removal of sanctions against the group's leaders.
 The sanctions against Hekmatyar were lifted by the UN on 3 February 2017.

 On June 14, 2018, 180 individuals tied to Hezbi Islami were released from prison.
 Peace negotiator Ghairat Baheer addressed the men, on their release, telling them the party expected them to be peaceful, law-abiding citizens.
 Tolo News reported that this was the fourth release of individuals tied to Hezbi Islami, and it brought the total number of released men to 500.